 The lands of drink are, north to south: Topers Possession, Sickness Province, Indolence Kingdom, Poverty Territory, Fury Region, Reprobate Empire, Dishonesty Kingdom, Crime Empire, Lunacy Province and Misery Regions.
 Each territory contains toponyms associated with each of the defects described by their name.
-The Misery Regions are dotted with Infamy, Ruin, Woe and Horror; Hatred, Malice and Revenge are contained in the Fury Region; and Sloth, Indigence and Lazy Harbour (a particular favourite of mine) can be found in Indolence Kingdom.
+The Misery Regions are dotted with Infamy, Ruin, Woe and Horror; Hatred, Malice and Revenge are contained in the Fury Region; and Sloth, Indigence and Lazy Harbour (where many of us let down anchor from time to time) can be found in Indolence Kingdom.

 The ‘dry’ lands in the East are, north to south: Repentance Kingdom, Resolution Province, Fortitude Territory, Wisdom Empire, Friendship Regions, Industry Province, Morality Kingdom, Religious Possessions, Happiness Empire and Contentment Province.
-Vices are more colourful than virtues – but still, some interesting toponyms here are: the Religion Channel, Cape Sobriety and the Gulf of Reform.
+Vices make for more colourful place-names than virtues – but still, some thought-provoking - or at least chuckle-inducing - toponyms here: the Religion Channel, Cape Sobriety and the Gulf of Reform.

 Drifting in the southern Ocean of Life, almost as if it were on a mission due west is – yep – Missionary Island, with a Persuasion Bay and an Exhortation Coast.
-Between the island and the dry land are the Washingtonian Straits.
-This might be a reference to the politicians in Washington who still need to be convinced of the need for Temperance legislation, but I’m not sure.
+Between the island and the dry land are the Washingtonian Straits, possibly a reference to the DC politicians still needing to be convinced of the benefits of Temperance legislation.

 Below the actual map is a rhyming road map explaining the route from the perilous ‘wet’ lands to the blessed ‘dry’ lands.
 An Explanation crowns the whole simile between map and life: